Iran in the bible

 Iran in the Bible: From Persia’s Past to Prophetic Future

-As tensions between Iran and Israel dominate today’s headlines, many are wondering: Is Iran in the Bible?
-Are there end-time prophesies that involve this nation intent on Israel’s destruction?
-The answer is yes, although it may not be immediately apparent, as Iran is referred to throughout the Bible by its original and ancient name.
+As tensions between Iran, Israel, and the United States dominate today’s headlines, many are wondering: Does the Bible say anything about Iran?
+The answer is yes, although it may not be immediately apparent, as Iran is referred to throughout Scripture by its original and ancient names—mainly Elam, but later, Persia/Medo-Persia.

-Keep reading to learn what that name is and where it appears in Scripture and prophecy, the roles certain rulers of that empire played, if Iran is mentioned in Ezekiel’s Gog and Magog war, Iran’s historical relationship with Israel—and how God is using Iran even today to advance His redemptive plan.
+Keep reading to learn more about where ancient Iran appears in Scripture and prophecy, the roles certain rulers of that empire played, if Iran is mentioned in Ezekiel’s Gog and Magog war, Iran’s historical relationship with Israel—and how God is using Iran even today to advance His redemptive plan.

 Or click a link below to jump to a topic that interests you most.